luismiguelcasadodiaz/Datanauts_ML/Data_Cleaning.md

-## to save memory and speed up the process I keep only tree columns Date, hout_ini and Kp
+## To save memory and speed up the process I keep only tree columns Date, hout_ini, and Kp

 ```python
 data = data[['date', 'hour_ini', 'kp']]